Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ##  Testing User Stories from User Experience (UX) Section

-* As a first time Visitor, i want to be able to easy navegate through the gameboard.
+* As a first time Visitor, i want to be able to easy navegate through the website.

     a.
-Since the game is very simple build it makes it easy for the user to see what it about.
+Since the site is very simple build it makes it easy for the user to see what it is about.

     b.
-The game is build with a button "start game" that makes it easy for user to understand when the game beigins.
+The website is build with a navmenu that makes it possible for the user to navigate and gives the possibbility to register and login

     c.
-Also if the users wants to start a new game while playing just have to push the start button and not necessary wait until the session is over.
+There is also a search box where the user can search by contries that different travelers have been to.

-* As a returning time visitor, i expect to see improvments in the game, updates.
+* As a returning time visitor, i expect to see improvments, updates and new features.

     a.
-There will be updates in the game like change of color, pictures and layouts.
+There will be updates like change of color, pictures and layouts.

     b.
-Also new scenarios and other features like new buttons and options
+Also new features like be able to make your own gallery with pictures

+    c.
+And the search feature will be able not only for countries but also for users and city names

 * As Frequent time visitor.
 I want to check if there are any newly added challenges in the game.

     a.
-New challanges will appear as the game evolutionates.
+New features like own gallery, a personal profile page will be added.

     b.
-The new challenges will consist in different types of gameboard with less time to make it through.
+Also in the future the will be the possibbility to send messages between members

     c.
-There are also thoughts of making the game a two player, in which you can compete against an opponents.
+There site is also expected to be able in different languages.

+    d.
+And the most ambitious project is to make a chat channel so members can communicate direct with each others.

 *  During my test period i focus on the user stories.
-    The game has been tested in different browser, such as.
+    The website has been checked in different browser, such as.

     1. Chrome